dougtechdude/dougies_site/_posts/2019-04-06-daisy-my-new-puppy.markdown

 * At the time of this post she is 9 weeks old
 * Loves to bite fingers
-* Loves to run and play and chew on her favorite pink teething bone :meat_on_bone:
+* Loves to run and play
+* Loves to chew on her favorite pink teething bone :meat_on_bone:

 ***